...

 Diverse Foster Care Placement Options in Texas

-Under the CPS guidelines for child removal in Texas, when a child is removed from their home, the primary goal of CPS is to find a suitable placement that ensures the child’s safety and overall well-being.
-The options for placement include various types, such as traditional foster homes, therapeutic foster homes tailored for children with special needs, and kinship care, where the child is placed with a relative or close family friend.
+According to CPS guidelines for child removal in Texas, when a child is removed from their home, CPS aims to find a suitable placement ensuring the child’s safety and well-being.
+Placement options include traditional foster homes, therapeutic foster homes for children with special needs, and kinship care with a relative or close family friend.

 CPS Guidelines for Child Removal in Texas Foster Care Placement and Selection Criteria